RV Bedroom Makeover

 Alright, let’s talk about my favorite part of this bedroom first.
 Ever since we installed our first DIY wood plank accent wall in our old house, I’ve been addicted.
 So it only made sense to add one to the back wall in our RV bedroom remodel!

 Instead of the classic horizontal planks, this time we went with a fun geometric design.
-(Don’t worry, a full step-by-step tutorial is coming! 😉 )
+To see the step by step tutorial for this modern wood wall, checkout this post!

 I love how the wood instantly makes the entire space feel cozy and warm.

 We replaced the original wall sconces with vintage style brass sconces.
 The modern light fixtures add a pop of interest against the rustic wood wall.

 Unlike most RVs, ours didn’t come with a built-in bed frame.
 Since our RV-Queen size mattress takes up the majority of the room, we built a DIY version of the classic RV bed frame that lifts up for easy access to storage space under the bed.
 (I plan to write a post detailing all of the storage solutions in the RV, so I won’t go into much more detail here.)